allthatjava/boot-example-cloud-contract/README.md

 # Spring Cloud Contract example

 ### Sample project
 * __Producer__ : Service provider.
-That will take a Pull Request with Contract from Consumer.
+Take a contract by Pull Request from Consumer and implement the feature requested.

 * __Consumer__ : Service consumer.
-The client application that will user the provider's service.
+Send a contract to Producer and test its code with Producer's stub.

 ### Project implement flow
 1. Consumer - App (boot-example-cloud-contract-consumer) create a Test case.